Configuration

 namedescription

-storage_typeThe type of storage to use - either local or s3.
+storage_typeThe type of storage to use - either local, s3, or azure.
 Defaults to local.

 storageConfiguration for the storage type.
 Defaults to local storage configuration.